comScore pixel

 weather station observation

-Light snow reported from Rolle Pass Airport at 2083 metres elevation only 2 kms S of Passo Rolle Ski Resort from Passo Rolle
+Light rain reported from Rolle Pass Airport at 2083 metres elevation only 2 kms S of Passo Rolle but it is forecast cold enough for snow at higher elevations in the ski area from Passo Rolle

 weather station observation